The SU NetID

 Faculty and staff use their netid to access resources such as email (Exchange), wireless, mySlice, desktop logins (for computers in SU's Active Directory domain), VPN (SURA), and home/shared directories.
 Current faculty and staff have access to these resources throughout their employment at Syracuse University (and during temporary work breaks).
 Access to certain administrative and academic information systems are governed by data custodians/administrators of those systems.

 Spouses, dependents, and domestic partners of faculty, staff, and students (referred to as dependent in this document)

-Access to systems that require a NetID are contingent upon exit agreements made with Human Resources and/or the department of employment (or in some instances, HR).
+Access to systems that require a NetID are contingent upon exit agreements made with the department of employment (or in some instances, HR).
 (Admins: refer to VSIP page for more details on options for retirees and voluntary separations).